Utah Domestic Violence Charges Defense Lawyer

 Utah Domestic Violence Laws

 In some cases, a court may issue a restraining order against a defendant after an incident of domestic violence.
 The purpose of this restraining order is typically to prevent the defendant from abusing the alleged victim any further.
-However, this is not the only reason that a court may issue a restraining order.
+However, this is not the only reason a court may issue a restraining order.
 Other reasons for a restraining order include the following:

 Part of a restraining order may require you to refrain from visiting any place frequented by the alleged victim.
-Most of the time, the restraining order’s recipient will be asked to stop visiting the alleged victim’s house, workplace, favorite supermarket, and any other place they may frequently visit.
+Most of the time, the restraining order’s subject will be asked to stop visiting the alleged victim’s house, workplace, favorite supermarket, and any other place they may frequently visit.

 Ex Parte Orders